YilinGao/breakout/README.md

 	1. brick layouts of 3 levels
 	2. 3 types of bricks
 	3. ball speed random initialization
-	4. first 2 functions of paddle
+	4. functions 2 and 3 of paddle
 	5. 4 types of power-ups
 	6. 3 status display
 	7. 3 types of cheat keys